6 Top Trails in the Chequamegon-Nicolet National Forest

 North Country Trail

-Wisconsin’s portion of the North Country National Scenic Trail spans 200 miles, with a charming 7- mile segment accessed from the Porcupine Lake Wilderness Area.
+Wisconsin’s portion of the North Country National Scenic Trail spans 200 miles, with a charming 7-mile segment accessible from the Porcupine Lake Wilderness Area.
 The southern end of the trail provides an epic view of 18 Mile Spring Pond, and about halfway between Porcupine Lake and West Davis Lake, you’ll have the privilege of seeing large beaver dams in their natural setting.
-Immerse yourself in this unique, thriving biosphere and allow yourself to feel small.
+Immerse yourself in this unique, thriving biosphere for an unforgettable outing.

 Ready for refreshing outdoor fun?
 Check trail conditions and know before you go with the Wisconsin Trail Report.